 We tried our best to generate good buzz with our trailers but it is obvious, you need to get your hands on something playable.
 Not only you, but also Youtubers.
 They will help to spread the word and they need more to show than just trailers.
 Awesome Soul, Frommy, Space Kryptonite, Gromek999, Lathland, just to name a few, as well as many people in our community, have recognized the potential of D.R.O.N.E. and have been repeatedly asking for a demo.
 Pledge now and join them playing D.R.O.N.E. before it goes into official early-access.

 Our current Step: Expanding the Demo

-We have released the closed demo to our tier 2 backers and above!
+We have released the closed demo to all tiers!
 Still, we want to go even further by expanding the demo.
 We are trying to make it so that all the systems of the demo can be used in the final game and thus we need to be careful with planning and coding.
 We want to...

 The total scope of the demo is growing in several phases and we are certain that we want to have more gameplay than just the arena editor and drone test flights (among others, basic multiplayer and tournaments).

 We are releasing in stages.
 With each step we want the demo/game to grow, be further polished based on your feedback and more optimized for medium-low end hardware.
 When a step is finished, we intend to grant access to the next lower pledge.
 The final step is planned to be the release of the demo publicly for free and that is the point where phase one ends.
 Crowdfunding is intended to continue after that but without the “early supporter” badge.
 Since community support early on is very important for the growth of the project, backers of phase one get access to the final game as a reward for a smaller price than backers of subsequent crowdfunding stages, when we finish the final game.